Who should join AGPI?

 The presence of such regulation has given Ireland a reputation worldwide for providing high quality educational programmes.
 AGPI aims to provide Guardianship Providers with access to a robust Quality Assurance Framework (QAF) that will not only protect the young people in their care, but will also help the Guardianship Provider to improve their standards and thereby their presence in the international study travel market.

 Our very thorough and transparent application form and re-inspection guidelines are designed to be informative and instructive, thereby assisting applicants in passing their inspection.
 The areas covered include: company structures; Irish legislation; policies; systems; compliance; communications; data protection; training; self-evaluation; company management; strategy; human resources; organisational culture and adapting to change.

 Perhaps most importantly, the founding of our association coincides with the nationwide enforcement of the Child First Act 2015 and forthcoming General Data Protection Regulation which will require all organisations offering guardianship services to adhere to the highest standards.

-Inspections will be carried out by am independent inspector from the IGI (Independent Guardianship Inspection Company) and typically take two to three days to complete.
+Inspections are carried out by an independent inspector from the IGI (Independent Guardianship Inspection Company) and typically take two to three days to complete.
 As part of the inspection process, inspectors will: select and visit a range of schools, host families and students; interview provider staff and inspect systems in-house; and seek feedback from overseas partners and parents.
 Inspectors are always independent of AGPI and are not answerable to AGPI for decisions made.

 - Is this provider a legal entity?